colyseus/docs/docs/colyseus/index.md

 # Welcome to Colyseus

-!!! tip "Important Notices"
-    - Documentation is currently being updated and improved.
-    - Translation of the documentation is in progress.

 ## Introduction

 Colyseus is an Authoritative Multiplayer Framework for writing your own game servers using JavaScript/TypeScript and Node.js.